Fetterman says most Democrats are wrong about the shutdown, Israel, the working class

 Sen. John Fetterman (D-Pa.) often finds himself at odds with his party.

-He's unapologetically pro-Israel at a time when fewer members of Democrats are.
+He's unapologetically pro-Israel.
 He spent the fall railing against the federal government shutdown and he, along with a few other Senate Democrats, broke from the party and struck a deal with Republicans.

 "It's always been wrong for us to shut the government down," he told NPR.
 "Rightly, [Democrats] criticize the Republicans when they've shut the government down.
 It's wrong.
 It's reckless."